 Ready:

 We are ready to listen.

 We are ready to learn.

-We are ready to help and support each other.
+We are ready to help and support each oth ier.

 We are ready for a challenge.

-We are ready to go above and beyond in all we do.
+We are ready to go above and beyond in a ll we do.

 Respectful:

 We respect ourselves.

-We respect all members of our school family.
+We respect all members of our school family ilv.

 We respect the resources provided.

-We respect and take care of our school environment.
+We respect and take care of our school env vironment.

 We use respectful language all of the time.

+5 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 -

 Safe:

 We keep ourselves safe.

 We keep our hands and feet to ourselves.

 We walk quietly on the left.

 We communicate how we feel.

-We are always in the right place at the right time.
+We are always in the right place at the right it time.

-I will do this by ensuring my child arrives at school on time every day.
+I will do this by ensuring my child arrives at s chool on time every day.

-I will support the school policies on school uniform, homework and behaviour.
+I will support the school policies on school ur niform, homework and behaviour.

+I will attend parents' evenings to find out abo out my child's progress

-I will attend parents' evenings to find out about my child's progress.
+I will attend parents' evenings to find out about but my child's progress.

-If my child is excluded from the school, to ensure that he/she is not found in a public place during school hours in the first five days of exclusion and, if invited, to attend a re-integration interview with the school at the end of a fixed period exclusion.
+If my child is excluded from the school, to er nsure that he/she is not found in a public place during

+n and, if invited, to attend a re-integration interview

+with the school at the end of a fixed period e

+with the school at the end of a fixed period e ACIUSIOII.

+- W.

-Pupil Name:
+Pupil Name: Class:

-Class:

-Date:
+Signed: Date: